djitz/pcf-study-notes/files/05-Managed-and-User-Provided-Services.md

 > examples: database on a shared or dedicated server, access to a SaaS application

 - What is the "marketplace"?
 Does it show all services?
+  > A marketplace is a listing of all service brokers and their corresponding catalogs which can be used by the apps deployed into cloud foundry by creating respective service instances.
+  > All market place services can be seen using: `cf marketplace`
+  > All services ( Managed & User-Provided) inside a particular space can be seen using: `cf services`

 - What is the difference between a managed and user-provided service?
 >  Managed service is a service that is available in marketplace.
 User-provided service instances enable developers to use services that are not available in the marketplace with their applications running on Cloud Foundry.